 After touring the building and its grounds, head east along a service road, passing the Parade Ground on the left and the park’s Nature Center and tennis courts on the right.
 At the end of the fields, as the service road curves to the left, turn right and follow a dirt path, with stone steps, that descends through the woods to the Putnam Trail.
 On the right, you’ll notice 13 stone pillars, known as the Grand Central Stones.
 These were placed there by the New York Central Railroad to determine which type of stone weathered best.

 Turn left onto the Putnam Trail, which follows the right-of-way of the abandoned Putnam Branch of the New York Central Railroad.
 Built in 1880 as part of a projected through route to Boston, the line offered commuter service for many years.
 Although passenger service was abandoned in 1958, occasional freight service was operated until 1981.
-Remnants of the former rail use remain, including the ties from one of the two tracks and a few lineside telegraph poles.
+The right-of-way is now paved, and little remains from its former rail use.

 After crossing a wide bridge over Tibbetts Brook, with Van Cortlandt Lake on the right, continue heading north along the Putnam Trail, which follows a wooded route between the Van Cortlandt Golf Course (on the right) and the brook (on the left).
 Although you’re in the center of the Bronx, the sights – and even the sounds – of civilization are absent along this stretch of the hike.
 In about half a mile, though, after passing beneath an overpass of the Mosholu Parkway, you’ll begin to parallel the Henry Hudson Parkway on the left.